CarelessInternet/schoolsoft-scraper/README.md

 ## Testing

-Testing is implemented with `jest`, and GitHub Actions should hopefully implement continuous integration to make sure everything works correctly.
+Testing is implemented with `jest`, you will have to manually test to see if everything works correctly.

 #### Testing by Yourself